tan2/DynEarthSol/README.md

 * Or run `make opt=0` to build a debugging executable.
 * Or run `make openmp=0` to build the executable without OpenMP.
 This is necessary to debug the code under valgrind.
+* Or run `make opt=-1` to build a memory-specific debugging executable using `-fsanitize=address`, a compiler flag for detacting memory address issues.
+It can show where the issue occurs and where variables are allocated during execution, without needing additional tools such as GDB or Valgrind.
+However, valgrind cannot easily coexist with -fsanitize=address. as using both together may cause library-related errors.

 # Running DES3D
 * Execute `dynearthsol2d [inputfile: examples/defaults.cfg by default]`.